 Abstract and Keywords (page 2).
 Abstract should not exceed 200 words.
 After the abstract, list appropriate keywords for the manuscript, preferably using terms from the Thesaurus of Psychological Terms.

 Text (page 3).
 Use a five-character paragraph indent.
 Do not use desktop publishing features, such as right margin justification or underline.
 Only bold and italics may be used.
 Use a 12-point typeface.

 References.
 References cited in text must appear in the reference list, and entries in the reference list must be cited in the text.
-Follow the examples in the 6th edition of the APA manual for specific guidelines.
+References should conform to the 7th edition of the Publication Manual of the American Psychological Association.

 Notes.
 Footnotes are not permitted in the text.
 If necessary, endnotes may be used.
 Number consecutively throughout text and list on a separate page preceding the following section.

 Tables.
 Tables must appear as a unit following the reference section.
 Each table should be typed double-spaced on a separate sheet, be numbered consecutively, and include a caption.
 All tables must be cited in the text.